 What to do with your luggage

-If you are planning on bringing your ski equipment it can be a real hassle to haul it around Japan, especially if you are planning on doing some sightseeing before or after your ski trip.
+If you are planning on bringing your ski equipment and winter clothing it can be a real hassle to haul it around Japan, especially if you are planning on doing some sightseeing before or after your ski trip.

 The best way to avoid stress is to use a semi-rigid suitcase – check this away luggage review for a few great ones – and to send your equipment directly to your hotel from the airport.
 There are multiple services available and they all charge similar amounts of money depending on the distance your equipment has to travel.